-But as anyone who’s actually made gnocchi will tell you: its complexity is in its simplicity.
-And when you get the real deal, the homemade stuff that melts on the tongue…watch out.
-It leaves the humble spaghetti in the dust.
+Gnocchi.
+A staple pasta choice, however, curating a classic and delicious gnocchi recipe is an art form; the humble potato dumpling may look simple, but they are far from it.
+Anyone who’s actually made gnocchi will tell you: its complexity is in its simplicity.
+And when you get the real deal, the homemade stuff that melts on the tongue, watch out though, it leaves the humble spaghetti in the dust.

 Local Folk Cafe

 A classic Kensington oasis; all cute timber, leafy trees and that sunlight you only get in the northwest.
 Local Folk is a brekky hotspot and it’s unusual to see gnocchi featured on a breakfast menu.
 This one’s an exception: a hearty mix of potato gnocchi, bacon, cherry tomatoes and mushroom, all topped off with pickled onion, a fried egg and shaved pecorino.
 Sounds weird, but we promise it works.
 The egg splits and coats the gnocchi, creating some sort of alchemical fusion that may be new to science.
 We’re giving it the prize for the best brekky-gnocchi in Melbourne.

 Eat’aliano has staked its reputation on pizza done; Ruota Di Carro (“chariot wheel” style), which means huge, puffy-crusted, ultra-thin wagon wheels of cheesy deliciousness.
 But, the gnocchi might just give it a run for its money.
 With two variations to the pick from a Napoli sauce with mozzarella or a four-cheese sauce baked in the oven.
 It’s almost too hard to choose, so we suggest grabbing both and sharing.